 What Microsoft has officially shown of Windows 7 is not much and their extremely tight-lipped approach has led to some confusion and false rumors in the past.
 The D6 Conference took place yesterday and Microsoft, for the first time, demonstrated one of the features of Windows 7 that is most likely part of the retail version.

 It does look fluid and nice but the real question is if this is a mass market feature.
 I would say it is not, at least not for many years to come.
-I can see that multi-touch makes a lot of sense for various groups but not for the masses.
+I can see that multi-touch makes a lot of sense for various groups but not for the bulk of users.
 The real problem is probably that touch screens are not mainstream yet either, at least not when looking at desktop computers and notebooks.

 It’s slowly making a way into the mobile market though and it could very well be that the technology will eventually take over the notebook market as well, but probably not in the next two years.